zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     c.
 In the Value field, enter the URL to the published Contoso Insurance Web API

-    - The RootWebApiPath value is the URL of your published Web API.
+    - The RootWebApiPath value is the URL of your published Web API

     - **Note**: It is important to make sure this link starts with **https** to ensure proper communication between the web app and the API.
 Otherwise, the requests to the API may be blocked.